 Until rather recently the greatest minds of our people devoted themselves to Torah study.
 Since the tradition of our people has lost popularity, the great intellectual resources of our people have been directed to science, mathematics, psychology, and other secular areas from which eminent thinkers emerged.
 In former years our intellectual resources produced great Torah intellects like Maimonides, Rabbeinu Tam, and Nachmanides.
 In modern times these same resources produced eminent secular giants like Albert Einstein, Niels Bohr, and Sigmund Freud.
-I mention this so that the layman may have some understanding of the intellectual level of our scholars, for just as it is impossible to appreciate the intellect of an Einstein unless one has great knowledge of physics, it is impossible to appreciate the great minds of Torah unless one has attained a high level of Torah knowledge.
+I mention this so that the layman may have some understanding of the intellectual level of our scholars, for just as it is impossible to appreciate the great minds of Torah unless one has attained a high level of Torah knowledge.